-Dakhla lies in the Western Sahara region, where the world’s greatest desert meets one of its greatest oceans.
+Dakhla lies in the disputed Western Sahara region (see below for more info), where the world’s greatest desert meets one of its greatest oceans.
 Take a Dakhla surfing holiday and you’ll have plenty to discover.

 Dakhla is easier to get to and easier to explore than many of Morocco’s other Saharan surf destinations.
 The town lies just above the Tropic of Cancer, making it comfortably warm all year round.
-On the eastern side of Dakhla is a calm lagoon favoured for windsurfing and kitesurfing holidays.
+On the eastern side of the town is a calm lagoon favoured for windsurfing and Dakhla kitesurfing trips.
 Surfers head for the open ocean on the western side.

 With several good surf spots, Dakhla has something for surfers of all abilities.
 The best time to go is between October and February – the waves can be inconsistent over the summer.
 There is a nice right-hand break at Dakhla itself.
 But it pays to be adventurous in Dakhla – head out along the coast and you’ll find some fantastic spots, many of them empty.
 Take a four-wheel-drive and an open mind.

 The Point north of Dakhla is thought by some to the best wave in Western Sahara.
 It is strong, consistent and fast.
 It’s also often empty.
 Other notable breaks in the area that are worth including in this guide to Dakhla surfing holidays, include Point d’Lor, Ponta Negra and Foum el Bouir.